Vman45/lessons/MORE_DEVELOPER_TOOLS_README.md

 1. []()

 ## Build native app
-where you can write one cone and run it across all the platforms (ios, android )
+where you can write one code and run it across all the platforms (ios, android )

 [React Native ](https://reactnative.dev/)